gardener/gardener/docs/usage/default_seccomp_profile.md

 ### How to Configure

-To enable the usage this feature, the Gardenlet `DefaultSeccompProfile` feature gate must be set to `true`.
+To enable this feature, the Gardenlet `DefaultSeccompProfile` feature gate must be set to `true`.

 ```yaml
 featureGates: